EliasNimlandLind/xp-toolset/README.md

 # xp-toolset
 ## Introduction
-This repository is a collection of scripts used in a local organization called XP Ängelholm.
+This repository is a collection of tools used in a local organization called XP Ängelholm.

 ## Tools
-### discord-user-removal
+### Automatic logout
-This script is designed to be executed during startup and deletes user information to forcefully logout users.
-Enable automatic start on system startup by adding the file to the directory found when pressing `Windows key` and `R`.
+These scripts are designed to be executed during startup and deletes user information to forcefully logout users.
+Enable automatic execution on system startup by adding the files to the directory found when pressing `Windows key` and `R`.